- Search The Registry

-All four young black men and one Latino man had served years in prison for the 1989 rape and beating of a White woman jogger in Central Park, a crime that re-exposed the city's racial tensions and made national headlines.
-On this date, the courtroom, filled with the family and friends of the defendants, burst into cheers and applause as state Justice Charles Tejada announced his decision.
-His ruling surprised attorneys and came two weeks after the District Attorney Robert Morgenthau recommended dropping all the convictions in the case.
+On this date, the courtroom, filled with the family and friends of the defendants, burst into cheers and applause as State Justice Charles Tejada announced his decision.
+His ruling surprised attorneys and came two weeks after District Attorney Robert Morgenthau recommended dropping all the convictions in the case.
+All four young Black men and one Latino man had served years in prison for the 1989 rape and beating of a white-American woman jogger in Central Park, a crime that re-exposed the city's racial tensions and made national headlines.

-The prosecutor cited new DNA evidence that implicated a convicted rapist who confessed to the Central Park assault, though lawyers from the police detectives' union unsuccessfully tried to block the decision.
-The primary evidence in the case had been the then children’s confessions made to detectives.
+The prosecutor cited new DNA evidence that implicated a convicted rapist who confessed to the Central Park assault.
+However, lawyers from the police detectives' union unsuccessfully blocked the decision.
+The primary evidence in the case had been the then-children’s confessions to detectives.
 Supporters of the five have said those statements were coerced.
-The defendants were age 14 to 16 when they were arrested for the April 19, 1989, attack.
-No forensic evidence linked any of them to the crime scene.
+The defendants were 14 to 16 when they were arrested for the April 19, 1989, attack—no forensic evidence linked any of them to the crime scene.
 In addition, there was a DNA match with serial rapist Matias Reyes, who confessed to the jogger attack.
 The five, now ages 28 to 30, completed prison sentences ranging from 5 to 13 years on their convictions.
 Their lawyers were considering lawsuits.

-The jogger, a 28-year-old White investment banker, was found near death in the north end of the park.
+The 28-year-old jogger was found near death at the park's north end.
 She was in a coma for 12 days but recovered.
 She now lives in a Connecticut suburb, works for a nonprofit organization, and has published a book.

-Kharey Wise, arrested at age 16, convicted as an adult of first-degree sexual abuse, first degree-assault, and first-degree riot, released Aug.
-12, 2002, after serving 11 1/2 years, he is now 30.
+Kharey Wise, arrested at age 16, convicted as an adult of first-degree sexual abuse, first-degree assault, and first-degree riot, was released on Aug.
+12, 2002, after serving 11 1/2 years; at that time, he was 30.